One of These Nights: "I Wish You Peace"

 “I Wish You Peace” was written by Bernie Leadon and his then-girlfriend Patti Davis, daughter of Republican then-Governor of California Ronald Reagan.
-Nancy Reagan had already disowned Patti during this period, ostensibly because of her choice to live together with Leadon as an "unmarried couple".
-Years later Don Henley would disparage this song as an Eagles release, describing it as “smarmy cocktail music and certainly not something the Eagles are proud of”.
+Nancy Reagan had already disowned Patti during this period, ostensibly because of her choice to live together with Leadon as an unmarried couple.
+Years later Don Henley would disparage this song as an Eagles release, describing it as "smarmy cocktail music" and "certainly not something the Eagles are proud of".
 Henley was also annoyed that Davis was given cowriting credit, and told a reporter: "Nobody else wanted [the song].
 We didn't feel it was up to the band's standards, but we put it on anyway as a gesture to keep the band together."

-"After the Thrill is Gone"
+"After the Thrill Is Gone"

+"After the Thrill Is Gone" is a ballad written by Frey and Henley.
 According to Henley, he and Frey were aware of B.B.
 King's song "The Thrill Is Gone", and wrote the song to explore the aftermath: "We know that the thrill is gone – so, now what?"
 On the studio recording (and live performances during Frey's lifetime), Frey sings lead on the verses and choruses, while Henley sings lead on the bridge.